thecartercenter/nemo/docs/production-setup.md

 1. Prior to upgrading, if you have a `.env` or `.env.production` file prior to migrating, rename it to `.env.production.local`.
 1. Check out tag `v12.1`.
 1. If you have a custom theme, be sure to define `NEMO_CUSTOM_THEME_SITE_NAME` in `.env.production.local`.
 The `broadcast_tag` setting is no longer used (site_name is used instead).
-1. Run `rake db:migrate`.
+1. Run `rake config:migrate`.
 Any previous setting values in `config/initializers/local_config.rb` should be copied to `.env.production.local` by the migration.
 The old `local_config.rb` file will remain for now, but it will not be used by the app and a deprecation notice will be added to the top.
 1. Run `rake db:seed`.
 1. You may delete the `local_config.rb`, `settings.local.yml`, `.rbenv-vars`, and `/config/settings/themes/custom.yml` files at this point, as everything is unified in `.env.*`.